scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### PCB Extensions {#pcb-ext}

-In addition to basic routing information like hop entries and peer entries, PCBs can be used to communicate additional metadata, in its extensions.
-Extensions can be signed and unsigned.
-Signed extensions are protected by the AS signature, whereas unsigned extensions are not.
+In addition to basic routing information such a hop entries and peer entries, PCBs can be used to communicate additional metadata in extensions.
+Extensions can be signed and unsigned: signed extensions are protected by the AS signature, whereas unsigned extensions are not.

-In Protobuf message format, extensions are specified as follows:
+In Protobuf, extensions are specified as follows:

 - Unsigned extensions `PathSegmentUnsignedExtensions` are part of the AS entry component (the `ASEntry` message, see also [](#ase-message)).
 - Signed extensions `PathSegmentExtensions` are part of the signed body component of an AS entry (the `ASEntrySignedBody` message, see also [](#ase-sign)).

 **Note:** SCION also supports so-called "detachable extensions".
-The detachable extension itself is part of a PCB's unsigned extensions, but a cryptographic hash of the detachable extension data is added to the signed extensions.
+The detachable extension is part of a PCB's unsigned extensions, but a cryptographic hash of the detachable extension data is added to the signed extensions.
 Thus, a PCB with a detachable extension can be signed and verified without actually including the detachable extension in the signature.
 This prevents a possible processing overhead caused by large cryptographically-protected extensions.

 ### PCB Validity {#pcb-validity}